Journeys in Stitches – Creative Writing Workshop

 You don’t need any previous creative writing experience and you can write in any genre you choose: poetry, prose, letters or a journal.
 For those of you who have done some writing before, this is an opportunity to discover a new source of inspiration and refresh your skills.

 There’ll be an opportunity, for those who wish, to share what you’ve written during the session with the group and tutor, or you can just listen.
 Hand-outs for group discussion, relating to each workshop, will be provided by the tutor.

 What’s included?
 There will be paper, pens and pencils available for you to use during the workshop or you can bring your own preferred writing tools with you.
+All stitch equipment will be provided.
 Hot drinks and biscuits are ‘on-tap’ throughout the session, home cooked lunches, teas and coffees are available to buy from the on-site Garden Cafe and Takeaway.
 FREE entry to the Quaker Tapestry Museum for all attendees on the day of the workshop.

 With each yarn and stitch a story is told, a journey taken, of the rivers and becks that flow into the Kent, of the Yards of Kendal and the people, flora and fauna who lived, crafted and grew alongside them and of the sheep and wool.

 Quaker Tapestry Museum project ‘The Fabric of Kendal’, is kindly supported by Kendal Town Council